-Since Hawaii Technology Academy's current charter contract is effective from July 1, 2017 through June 30, 2023, if approved, the exemption would apply to the class of 2026 who will be incoming freshmen during the school year 2022-2023.
-This request is consistent with Hawaii Technology Academy's educational program as stated in Exhibit A of the charter contract.
+The exemption will apply to the class of 2023 who will be incoming freshman during school year 2019-2020.
+Since the University Laboratory School's current charter contract is effective from July 1, 2017 through June 30, 2022, if approved, the exemption would also apply to the class of 2024, and 2025.
+This request is consistent with the University Laboratory School's educational program as stated in Exhibit A of the charter contract.

-At the April 14, 2022 Commission General Business Meeting, the Commission took the following action, "Motion to recommend the Board of Education approve a waiver from high school graduation requirements for Hawaii Technology Academy."
+The Commission took the following action, "Move to recommend to the Board of Education University Laboratory School's request for a waiver from the high School graduation requirement."